 If, prior to seeking a Commission allocation, an award recipient does not make adequate progress to implement an awarded project in a timely manner or incurs delays through the action or inaction of the recipient, subrecipient or 3rd party associates, the project may be deleted from the TIRCP program.
 An applicant may resubmit a deleted project for consideration in future funding cycle.
+All current projects are subject to review prior to the Call for Projects to determine whether they are making adequate progress towards implementing the originally awarded project scope.

-12 Allocations and Project Delivery
+13 Allocations and Project Delivery